 - Has a steeper learning curve than similar products

 As an open-sourced alternative, pgCluu is worth considering if you want a PostgreSQL monitoring experience on a budget.
 You can access the source code from this link.

-Nagios Core and Nagios XI are infrastructure monitoring platforms that can measure Postgres performance metrics.
+Nagios Core and Nagios XI are infrastructure monitoring platforms that can measure PostgreSQL performance metrics.
 The software can monitor PostgreSQL database availability, database size, table size, cache rations, and more.
-There is also a range of Nagios plugins for monitoring Postgres.
+There is also a range of Nagios plugins for monitoring PostgreSQL.
 For example the check_pgactivity plugin allows you to view the connectivity, streaming replication lag, database hit-ratio, index bloat, and more.

 Nagios Core is a free but more limited version of Nagios XI.
 Nagios XI has the advantage over the two because it has a web-based GUI and other convenient features like monitoring wizards to make configuration easier.
 If budget is a priority then Nagios Core is the obvious choice but if you want a more convenient monitoring experience then you should opt for Nagios XI.

 - Open-source transparent tool